llvm-git-migration/llvm-project/mlir/docs/Bindings/Python.md

 ## Free-threading (No-GIL) support

 Free-threading or no-GIL support refers to CPython interpreter (>=3.13) with Global Interpreter Lock made optional.
-For details on the topic, please check [PEP-703](https://peps.python.org/pep-0703/) and this [link](https://py-free-threading.github.io/).
+For details on the topic, please check [PEP-703](https://peps.python.org/pep-0703/) and this [Python free-threading guide](https://py-free-threading.github.io/).

-MLIR Python bindings are made free-threading compatible with exceptions (discussed below) in the following sense: it is safe to work in multiple threads with **independent** contexts/modules.
+MLIR Python bindings are free-threading compatible with exceptions (discussed below) in the following sense: it is safe to work in multiple threads with **independent** contexts.
 Below we show an example code of safe usage:

 ```python
 # python3.13t example.py